D. Todd Christofferson encourages BYU graduates to offer the kind of political leadership that preserves moral agency and accountability.

 Your soul is as powerful as the atomic weapons which our age fears.
 As you discover your divine potential, you will be able to actualize it.

 Your personal liberty does not give your the right to flout standards and rules that you have agreed to, nor to ignore when others who do so.

 The morality of the world can be no greater than the goodness of its individuals.
-Use your knowledge and God's guidance to make the world a better place.
+Use knowledge and God's guidance to make the world better.